 Development should be positioned as far as possible from ancient woodland with a minimum buffer of 15 metres maintained between ancient woodland and the development boundary.
 A buffer will also be required for ancient, aged and veteran trees and should be at least 15 times larger than the diameter of the tree or 5m from the edge of the tree's canopy if that area is larger than 15 times the tree's diameter.
-The size of a required buffer zone may vary according to the nature of the site and the proposed development, and if there are other impacts likely to extend beyond the minimum buffer zone distance.
-Buffer zones should contribute to green infrastructure and wider ecological networks and consist of a semi-natural habitat with appropriate planting.
+Buffer zones should contribute to green infrastructure and wider ecological networks and consist of a seminatural habitat with appropriate planting.
 These requirements for an ancient woodland or tree buffer will apply unless superseded by a more environmentally favourable national standard set out in legislation or guidance.